danielMugisha/amalitech-react-challenge/README.md

 - The user can view appointments (the application starts with no appointments)
 - The user can view create an appointment (by clicking on the dropdown icon parallel to add appointment label, fill in the correct data and click submit)

-## Installation

-- Clone this repo or download zip file and extract it.
-- Open your editor (VSCode preferably) and open the project folder in the editor
-- Open your editors terminal
-- Type npm install in the terminal and hit enter (to install application dependancies)
-- Type npm start in the terminal and hit enter (if you did everything right then the application starts on port 3000)